DeletedUser-9999/coolcottontail.github.io/_posts/2020-04-18-introduction-to-python.md

 featured: true
 course: true
 comments: false
-excerpt: "A begginer's Python class, no  prior programming knowledge is needed."
+excerpt: "No  prior programming knowledge is needed."
 ---

 This is a beginner's level programming class.
 No prior programming knowledge is needed.